enriquemolinari/jqueue/README.md

    "{\"type\": \"job_type1\", \"event\":{\"id\": \"an id\", \"value\": \"\" }}");
 ```

+Make sure that the `dataSource` or `connection` you pass as argument to the `queue` factory method above is the one you use to open the transaction which then later will be committed or rolledback.

 The following snippet executes all the entries in the queue in a loop until is empty:

 ```java